Home » Fire-Resilient Home

 Why Homeowners Choose Nichiha:

-For homeowners who prefer a modern appearance without compromising fire safety, Nichiha delivers both performance and design flexibility.
+For homeowners who prefer a modern appearance without compromising fire performance, Nichiha delivers both.

 EverLog siding provides the look of natural wood logs without the fire vulnerability.
 Made from reinforced concrete, it is completely noncombustible and designed to withstand wildfire conditions, moisture exposure, and wood-destroying pests.